-Variance vs Conditional Use Permit in California: Which One Do You Need?
+Variance vs. Conditional Use Permit vs. Rezoning in California: Which One Do You Need?

 Many California property owners come to me asking the same question: “Do I need a zoning variance or a conditional use permit?”
 It’s a common confusion—zoning rules and development standards can feel like a maze.
 After 20+ years in entitlements, here’s the simple difference: a variance adjusts physical zoning standards, while a Conditional Use Permit (CUP) authorizes a specific land use.
 This guide breaks down exactly what your project requires.